sap-tutorials/Tutorials/tutorials/xsa-graphical-view/xsa-graphical-view.md

 4. Similar to the run activity of the web module earlier; the status of the build will be displayed in a window in the lower right side of the IDE.
 If everything worked correctly, you should see that the build completed successfully.
     ![Console output](5.png)
 5. There is a new database tool called the HANA Runtime Tools (or HRTT) that can be used to view and interact with HDI created content.
-Open a new browser tab and navigate to `https://<hostname>:51006` to access this tool.
+Open a new browser tab and navigate to `https://<hostname>:51006` to access this tool, for `SAP HANA, express edition` you will need to navigate to `http://<hostname>:51018`
     ![HRTT](6.png)
 6. You can explore some of the new tables and their content that have been imported.
 This is the SHINE (SAP HANA Interactive Education) content.
     ![SHINE](7.png)